flyway/flywaydb.org/documentation/commandline/migrate.md

         <td>installedBy</td>
         <td>NO</td>
         <td><i>Current database user</i></td>
-        <td>The username that will be recorded in the metadata table as having applied the migration</td>
+        <td>The username that will be recorded in the schema history table as having applied the migration</td>
     </tr>
     <tr>
         <td>errorHandlers {% include pro.html %}</td>